suarim/Bharat_intern_web_development_task2/README.md

 # Bharat_intern_web_development_task2
 temperature converter
-This is temperature converter page that converts the temperature from the following:- Celcuis to Fahrenheit
+This is a temperature converter page that converts the temperature from the following:- Celcuis to Fahrenheit
 Fahrenheit to Celcius
 Kelvin to Celcius